 The theory of triggered activity involves spontaneous action potentials generated from afterdepolarizations due to myocardial cell membrane instability.
 According to this theory, a normal stimulus, such as an action potential generated by the sinoatrial node, gives rise to afterdepolarizations due to changes in membrane potential that can achieve threshold and “trigger” spontaneous action potentials.
 It is proposed that intracellular calcium overload may lead to afterdepolarization which can result in a triggered activity.
 This theory also has yet to be elucidated, however, the effectiveness of calcium channel blockers, such as verapamil, which may act to reduce the intracellular calcium overload, supports this theory.

 Multifocal atrial tachycardia is most often asymptomatic.
 However, patients typically have symptoms related to their underlying condition.
-Therefore, this arrhythmia is often found incidentally on the routine electrocardiogram.
+Therefore, this arrhythmia is often found incidentally on the routine electrocardiogram or on a cardiac telemetry monitor.
 Studies show most people do not report palpitations or symptoms of syncope or pre-syncope.
 Once a diagnosis is made, a thorough history should be obtained with a focus on commonly associated conditions including cardiac and pulmonary diseases.
 On physical exam, most patients will have an elevated heart rate and an irregularly irregular rhythm.
 Most patients are hemodynamically stable, however, due to the association with underlying conditions, it is sensible to conduct a general assessment for signs of cardiopulmonary disease, especially since this arrhythmia can trigger decompensation of underlying cardiac and pulmonary disease.

 Multifocal atrial tachycardia should be suspected in patients with tachycardia and irregularly irregular rhythm.
 Given its association with underlying medical conditions, it should also be suspected in patients with cardiac and pulmonary disease.
 Diagnosis is not clinical, but is made with electrocardiogram and can be made using the following diagnostic criteria.
 The electrocardiogram should show an atrial rate of greater than 100 beats per minute (although some suggest using a threshold of 90 beats per minute) with three or more discrete P wave morphologies in the same lead, not including that originating from the sinoatrial node.
 Furthermore, there should be irregular PP intervals, and the baseline should be isoelectric between P waves.
 Other findings that are commonly seen, but are not diagnostic include irregular PR and RR intervals.
 Variation in PR intervals has not been included in the diagnostic criteria because the PR interval varies with the length of the preceding RP interval.